 In February of 2015, we released Marriage Opportunity: The Moment for National Action, signed by about 100 U.S. scholars and leaders whove come together to form a Marriage Opportunity Council.
 You can learn more about this major initiative here.

 A hallmark of our work is collaboration across disciplinary and philosophical lines.
 Our 2013 book What is Parenthood? brings together diverse scholars who frequently disagree for collaborative engagement on the meaning of parenthood, and our 2013 book Gender and Parenthood brings together scholars from the natural and social sciences to explore the biochemistry and social roles of parenting.

-Institute scholar Amy Ziettlow, joined by Institute Fellow Naomi R. Cahn, a law professor at George Washington University, are currently leading a major study of Gen X caregiving and grieving called Homeward Bound: Aging, Death, and Dying in an Era of High Family Fragmentation.
+Institute scholars are currently leading a major study of Gen X caregiving and grieving called Homeward Bound: Aging, Death, and Dying in an Era of High Family Fragmentation.

 Another result of creative scholarly collaboration is our 2013 report Does the Shape of Faith Shape Families?, which explores the relationship between family structure and religious faith and offers recommendations to houses of worship.

-Read the appeal, Marriage Opportunity: An Appeal for Your Support
+Read the statement Marriage Opportunity: The Moment for National Action

 Read the report Mother Bodies, Father Bodies: How Parenthood Changes Us from the Inside Out